-We are constructing new facilities at our Wuxi site with a planned capacity of 30,000L and plan to construct new facilities at our Shanghai site with a planned capacity of 7,000L, in anticipation of growing customer demand for biologics commercial manufacturing and late-phase (phase III) biologics clinical development.
+We are constructing new commercial manufacturing facilities at our Wuxi site with a planned capacity of 30,000L and new clinical manufacturing facilities at our Shanghai site with a planned capacity of 7,000L, in anticipation of growing customer demand for biologics commercial manufacturing and biologics clinical development.
 As of the Latest Practicable Date, we had completed the construction of part of the new facilities at our Wuxi site, which are currently under pilot operation.
 We expect the new facilities in Wuxi to commence operation by the end of 2017.
-We expect to start the construction of the new facilities at our Shanghai site in June 2017, and such new facilities are expected to commence operation in the second quarter of 2018.
+We started the construction of the new facilities at our Shanghai site in February 2017, and such new facilities are expected to commence operation in the second quarter of 2018.
 For more information about our business expansion, see "Business - Future Expansion".
 In preparing the new facilities at our Wuxi site and Shanghai site for operation, we may experience unforeseen delays due to construction or regulatory issues, which could result in loss of business opportunities and could materially and adversely affect our business, financial condition, results of operations and prospects.
 Costs of construction could also exceed budget, divert resources from other productive uses and consume significant amounts of management time.

 In addition, biologics commercial manufacturing is typically more capital intensive than biologics discovery and development, and we have limited experience in manufacturing biologic drugs at a commercial scale.
 We may be unable to obtain sufficient work orders to utilize effectively the new manufacturing facilities in the near term or at all.
-We may experience low success rate of manufacturing products that meet regulatory requirements or our customers' quality standards at these new facilities.
+We may encounter various issues regarding biologics commercial manufacturing, such as low success rate of manufacturing products that meet regulatory requirements or our customers' quality standards at these new facilities.
+There is no assurance that we will be able to resolve such issues cost-effectively and in a timely manner.
 The success of our business expansion also depends on our customers' success in advancing drug candidates through development, regulatory approval and commercial manufacturing.
 Any delay in regulatory approvals, lower than anticipated treatment effectiveness, unexpected side effect, low success rate or lack of patient demand may have a material impact on our business.
 If our business expansion is not successful or sufficient or does not earn a satisfactory return on investment, our business, financial condition, results of operations and prospects could be materially and adversely affected.

-Furthermore, our plan to expand our commercial manufacturing capacity may adversely affect our performance, in particular our gross profit margin and utilization rate.
+Furthermore, our plan to expand our manufacturing capacity may adversely affect our performance, in particular our gross profit margin and utilization rate.
 We expect biologics commercial manufacturing to form a significant portion of our overall business going forward.
 Biologics commercial manufacturing may have a lower profit margin than biologics discovery and development.
-As a result, our profit margin could face downward pressure going forward as commercial manufacturing becomes an increasingly large component of our service mix.
+In addition, given the size of our new facilities, we may not be able to fully utilize them immediately or within a reasonable period of time after we commence operation.
+We expect to experience a significant increase in our overhead cost after our new facilities are put into use, and such increase may outpace the increase in revenue resulting from the biologic projects conducted on the new facilities, driving down our gross profit margin.
+After the new facilities in Wuxi and Shanghai are put into use, we estimate that the annual depreciation charge relating to these facilities would be approximately RMB59 million and RMB52 million, respectively.
+As a result, even if our business expansion is successful, our profit margin may still face downward pressure going forward.